random532/freebsd_acpi_fan/README.md

 # freebsd_acpi_fan
-Work in progress - skeleton acpi fan driver ("PNP0C0B")
+Work in progress - skeleton FreeBSD acpi fan driver ("PNP0C0B")

 This is a work in progress!
 What it currently does: